 Ela Township serves 40,000+ residents and covers 36 square miles.
 Within its borders are all or part of the Villages of Barrington, Deer Park, Hawthorn Woods, Kildeer, Lake Zurich, Long Grove, North Barrington, & portions of unincorporated Palatine and Mundelein.

 The Ela Township August meeting will be held Thursday, August 7th.
 7:30 p.m. at 1155 E. Route 22 Lower Level Board Room.

 ***ELECTRONICS RECYCLING EVENTS FOR 2014***

-The Ela Highway Dept. is sponsoring two electronics recycling events this year.
-The events will be held on Saturday, April 26th and Saturday, August 2nd.
-The times for both events will be from 8:00 a.m. until 1:00 p.m. and will be held at Knox Park, 1155 E. Rt.
+The Ela Highway Dept. is sponsoring a electronics recycling event.
+The event will be held on Saturday, August 2nd.
+The time for this event will be from 8:00 a.m. until 1:00 p.m. and will be held at Knox Park, 1155 E. Rt.
 22 in Lake Zurich.